 Skip to main content

-The KiwiFS REST API gives you full read/write access to your knowledge base over HTTP.
+The KiwiFS REST API gives you full read/write access to your markdown filesystem over HTTP.
 Every operation available in the web UI and MCP interface is also available as a REST endpoint.

 Base URL